-Continuous Exploration (CE)is the process that fosters innovation and builds alignment on what should be built by continually exploring market and Customer needs, and defining a Vision, Roadmap, and set of Features for a Solution that addresses those needs.
+Continuous Exploration (CE) is the process that drives innovation and fosters alignment on what should be built by continually exploring market and customer needs, and defining a Vision, Roadmap, and set of Features for a Solution that addresses those needs.

 During CE, new ideas are raised, refined, and prepared as a list of prioritized features in the Program Backlog.
-They are pulled into implementation during PI Planning, which begins the continuous integration process.
-Thereafter, the continuous deployment cycle pulls the features into production, where they are validated and made ready for release.
+They are pulled into implementation during PI Planning, which kicks off the continuous integration process.
+After that, the continuous deployment cycle pulls the features into production, where they are validated and prepared for release.

-DevOps and Release on Demand is one of the five core competencies of the Lean Enterprise.
-It provides the enterprise with the ability to deliver increasingly valuable solutions to end users with optimal frequency.
-Continuous exploration is integral to that process and focuses on applying Design Thinking to understand and build alignment on new opportunities and what needs to be built, while understanding that all such ideas are hypotheses that need to be validated.
+Agile Product Delivery is one of the seven core competencies of the Lean Enterprise.
+It gives the enterprise the ability to deliver increasingly valuable solutions to end users with optimal frequency.
+Continuous exploration is integral to that process and focuses on applying Design Thinking to understand and build alignment on new opportunities and what needs to be built, while recognizing that all such ideas are hypotheses that need to be validated.

-SAFe describes four sub-dimensions of Continuous Exploration as illustrated in Figure 1:
+SAFe describes four activities of Continuous Exploration, as illustrated in Figure 2.

-- Hypothesize – covers the skills necessary to identify ideas, and the measurements needed to validate them with customers
+- Hypothesize describes the practices necessary to identify ideas, and the measurements needed to validate them with customers

-- Collaborate and research – covers the skills needed to work with customers and stakeholders to refine the understandings of potential needs
+- Collaborate and research describes the practices required to work with customers and stakeholders to refine the understandings of potential needs

-- Architect – covers the skills necessary to envision a technological approach that enables quick implementation, delivery and support of ongoing operations
+- Architect describes the practices necessary to envision a technological approach that enables quick implementation, delivery, and support of ongoing operations

-- Synthesize – encompasses the skills that organize the ideas into a holistic vision, a roadmap, a prioritized program backlog, and supports final alignment during PI Planning
+- Synthesize describes the practices that organize the ideas into a holistic vision, a roadmap, a prioritized program backlog, and supports final alignment during PI Planning

 Create a Solution Hypotheses

-- Lean startup thinking – The definition of Minimal Viable Products (MVPs) helps evaluate hypotheses quickly before too much investment has been made.
-The MVP is the smallest thing that can be built to evaluate whether the hypothesis is valid.
+- Lean startup thinking – Defining Minimum Marketable Feature (MMFs) and/or Minimal Viable Products (MVPs) helps evaluate hypotheses quickly before too much investment has been made.
+Both MMFs and MVPs represent the smallest thing that can be built to evaluate whether the hypothesis is valid.

-- Innovation Accounting – Evaluating hypothesis requires different metrics than those used to measure end-state working solutions.
-Innovation Accounting focuses on how to measure the intermediate, and predictive business outcomes of the hypothesis both during initial incremental solution development and evaluation of the MVP.
+- Innovation Accounting – Evaluating hypotheses requires different metrics than those used to measure end-state working solutions.
+Innovation Accounting focuses on how to measure the intermediate and predictive business outcomes of a hypothesis both during initial incremental solution development and evaluation of the MVP.
 (Read more in the Innovation Accounting article.)

 Collaborate and research customer needs

-To create a compelling and differentiated vision, Product Management enables and facilitates a continuous and collaborative process that solicits input from a diverse group of stakeholders as Figure 2 shows.
+To create a compelling and differentiated vision, Product Management facilitates a continuous and collaborative process, soliciting input from a diverse group of stakeholders (see Figure 3).
 Primary sources include:

 - System Architects/Engineers – System Architects/Engineers have in-depth technical knowledge of the solution and are responsible for understanding it at the system level, as well as its ‘use cases’ and Nonfunctional Requirements (NFRs).
 Although it’s natural to view these roles as technically and internally inclined, architects should also have significant and ongoing customer engagement that enables them to identify new ways to solve unmet needs.

-- Customers – By voting with their wallets or their feet, customers are the ultimate judge of value.
-They’re the most obvious and primary source of feedback on the solution and how well it meets their needs.
+- Customers – By voting with their wallets or their feet, customers judge value.
+Accordingly, they’re the most obvious and primary source of feedback on the solution and how well it meets their needs.
 But a note of caution: customers motivations are often heavily bound to their current solution context, so they are often motivated only to improve things incrementally.
-In other words: the sum total of customer input does not a strategy make.
-But failing to meet real and evolving customer needs is a sure path to extinction.
-A sense of balance is required.
-As the SAFe Lean-Agile mindset says, “Producers innovate.
-Customers validate.”
+In other words: customer input alone does not a strategy make.
+But failing to meet current and evolving customer needs is a sure path to extinction, which means Product Management must ensure design thinking processes are leveraged to understand the problem(s) before designing solutions.

 - Business Owners and stakeholders – Business Owners have the business and market knowledge needed to set the mission and vision.
-They also have specific responsibilities throughout the development process.
 A solution that doesn’t meet their expectations is probably no solution at all.

-- POs and teams– Through their work creating the solution, Product Owners and teams have some of the foremost expertise in the domain.
-In most cases, they developed the existing solution and are closest to both technical and user concerns.
+- POs and teams – Through their work creating the solution, Product Owners and Agile teams create expertise in the domain.
+In many cases, they are closest to both technical and user concerns.
 Their input is integral to the ongoing evolution of the solution.

 - Lean UX thinking – Lean UX is a collaborative process of working with stakeholders to define Minimal Marketable Features (MMFs) and validate them quickly with customers.
 (The Lean UX article provides more information about this process.)